Pupil Personal Development

 Welcome to the Pupil Personal Development page of our website.
 We hope this new area provides you with all the information you need to see what else we offer at Briar Hill Primary School to allow the children here to learn key skills which they will use everyday.

-If you would like your child to get involved in any of these clubs, please message your child's class teacher or Mr Hickman/Mr Crozier who will be happy to assist.
+If you would like your child to get involved in any of these clubs, please message your child's class teacher.

 Recent Pupil Personal Development Days